Careers360 Logo

 To develop an understanding of the concepts, in-text questions are important.
 In this article, at first we are covering the class 10 science chapter 3 metals and non-metals question answer, later we are covering the exercise solutions of NCERT.

-Metal is generally hard in nature due to its metallic bond between each other.
-But sodium is a metal which is so soft that it can even be cut with a knife.
+(ii) Sodium is a metal which is so soft that it can even be cut with a knife

 Malleable substances are substances that can be beaten in order to convert them into sheets.
 Generally, all metals are considered to be malleable in nature.